LamakerOfficial/help-center/_posts/falix/software/2021-08-05-setting-up.md

 icon: <i class="fa-light fa-desktop"></i>
 permalink: /falix/software/setting-up/
 ---
+> The download and update server of FalixNodes Desktop is operated by Korbs Studio

 # Installing Process
 Falix Software is built on Electron, meaning it's cross-platform and supports Windows, macOS, Linux, and ChromeOS.
 The installation is easy to follow and you should of the software installed within at least 2 minutes or less(depending on your internet speed).